Induced modules for modular Lie algebras: Generalised induction for restricted algebras.

 In the universal enveloping algebra $U(L)$, the element $z_x=x^p -x^\scp$ is central.
 (See Strade and Farnsteiner \cite[p.203]{SF}.)
 For the module $V$ giving the representation $\rho$, we put $\phi_x = \rho(x)^p - \rho(x^\scp)$.
 We then have $[\phi_x, \rho(y)] = 0$ for all $x,y \in L$.
 By \cite[Lemma 2.1]{Cluster}, the map $\phi : L \to \End(V)$ defined by $\phi_x(v) = (\rho(x^p) - \rho(x^\scp))v$ is $p$-semilinear.

 Let $W$ be an $S$-module.
-To use the standard tensor product construction of induced modules, we need enveloping algebras $u(L), u(S)$ which are finite dimensional quotients of the universal enveloping algebras $U(L),U(S)$ such that \begin{enumerate} \item $W$ is a $u(S)$-module, and \item $u(S)$ is a subalgebra of $u(L)$. \end{enumerate} Condition (1) is easily satisfied.
-As $S$ is a $U(S)$-module, we can take $K$ the kernel of the representation of $U(L)$ on $W$ and put $u(S) = U(S)/K$.
-It is in order to make choices which also satisfy condition (2) that we need the extra structure of restricted Lie algebras.
+To use the standard tensor product construction of induced modules, we need enveloping algebras $u(L), u(S)$ which are quotients of the universal enveloping algebras $U(L),U(S)$ such that \begin{enumerate} \item $W$ is a $u(S)$-module, \item $u(S)$ is a subalgebra of $u(L)$, and \item $u(S)$ has finite codimension in $u(L)$. \end{enumerate} Condition (1) is easily satisfied.
+As $S$ is a $U(S)$-module, we can take $K$ the kernel of the representation of $U(S)$ on $W$ and put $u(S) = U(S)/K$.
+It is in order to make choices which also satisfy conditions (2) and (3) that we use the extra structure of restricted Lie algebras.
 We modify the construction of character reduced enveloping algebras given in Strade and Farnsteiner \cite[Section 5.3]{SF}.